HackYourFuture-CPH/FP-annotatetheweb-class10/README.md

 @Allan and @Kseniia work there and they will help us during this project.

-The goal of this project is to replicate this website https://www.annotatetheweb.com/
+The goal of this project is to replicate this website https://www.annotatetheweb.com/ See the initial inspiration slidedeck about the background for the project: [HERE](CodeArt%20-%20HYF%20Final%20Project.pdf)

 #### 💼 Business Glossary